fo0/ScrumTool/README.md

 ## info for devs
 add property `app.debug=true` to your i.e. eclipse run-configuration via `Override Properties` to see more informations

-## read the database
+## interact with the database
 You can easy read the h2-database file which is default located in the same directory like your `ScrumTool-VERSION.jar` To access the file you just need to download the latest h2 client from the official site: https://h2database.com/h2-2019-10-14.zip
 Unzip the .zip and use the client `h2-VERSION-.jar` from the `bin` directory.

-The command to show the tables is i.e.
+### The command to show the tables is i.e.
 ``` sql
 java -cp h2*.jar org.h2.tools.Shell -url jdbc:h2:file:./database -user sa -password sa -sql "show tables"
 ```

-To print all Boards just execute the following statement
+### To print all Boards just execute the following statement
 ``` sql
 java -cp h2*.jar org.h2.tools.Shell -url jdbc:h2:file:./database -user sa -password sa -sql "show * from tkbdata"
 ```

-To empty the entire database (maybe outdated, check the tables), you can use the following command
+### To empty the entire database (maybe outdated, check the tables), you can use the following command
 ```sql
 java -cp h2*.jar org.h2.tools.Shell -url jdbc:h2:file:./database -user sa -password sa -sql \
 "SET REFERENTIAL_INTEGRITY FALSE;\